advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 1. Provide a definition of prime numbers in terms of lacking divisibility
 2. Provide a definition of composition numbers in terms of divisibility
-3. Try to think of numbers are like or almost primes
+3. Try to think of numbers that are like or almost primes

 Either 1) or 2) would suffice.